-Whey protein is also the nutritional supplement of choice for man y bodybuilders because of its biological value – the essential amino acid content is better than any other source of protein, including beef, milk, casein and soy.
-It’s micro filtered and mixes easily.
+Whey protein is also the nutritional supplement of choice for many bodybuilders because of its biological value – the essential amino acid content is better than any other source of protein, including beef, milk, casein and soy.
+It is micro-filtered and mixes easily.
 As an additional bonus, the product doesn’t contain aspartame.
-WholeFoods Magazine named this product as award-winner in 2016.
+WholeFoods Magazine named this product as award winner.

-This particular whey protein powder is unflavoured so you will need to add something to make it more palatable.
+This particular whey protein powder is unflavored so you will need to add something to make it more palatable.
 (Unless you are seriously hardcore.)
-If you have no problems with milk, mix it with skimmed milk, some cocoa powder and a spoonful of honey (manuka, if you can afford it, as this honey has lots of vitamins and minerals in it).
+If you have no problems with milk, mix it with skimmed milk, some cocoa powder and a spoonful of honey.

 4. Dymatize ISO-100

-Dymatize claims their product is the world’s best-selling isolate supplement.
-It is a combination of hydrolysed whey protein isolate and whey protein isolate.
-Bodybuilding.com awarded it the isolate protein of the year four years in a row – 2013-2016, and it’s also the best-selling isolate protein on certain online stores.
+Dymatize claims its product is the world’s best-selling isolate supplement.
+It is a combination of hydrolyzed whey protein isolate and whey protein isolate.
+Bodybuilding.com awarded it the isolated protein of the year four years in a row – 2013-2016, and it’s also the best-selling isolate protein in certain online stores.